“Essential Reading – Part 1”

 b) The right state of mind

 • It should be obvious to everyone that in order to learn something new, you need to be receptive to the idea of learning.
-This can and will be applied at every step of your raiding as the focus and dedication needed to learn new tactics and apply your class to the rigor of those is one of the many difficulties you will encounter.
+You’ll apply this at every step of your raiding.
+Learning new tactics and mastering your class for these challenges will be one of the many difficulties you’ll face.

 • Learning to “play” is arguably the most difficult task in the high-strung environment that is raiding.
-Stress, anticipation, excitation, adrenaline, … We all react differently to those substances / sensations but having fun and playing relaxedly is an important step that is too often ignored.
+Stress, anticipation, excitation, adrenaline, … We all respond to those substances or sensations in different ways, but having fun and playing relaxedly is a crucial step that people often overlook.

 “To judge, you should know